matrix-org/matrix-spec-proposals/proposals/2801-untrusted-event-data.md

 Short of closely coupling server and client versions - which violates the fundamental ethos of the Matrix project - there is nothing that can completely prevent clients from having to handle untrusted data.
+In addition, encrypted events eliminate any possibility of server-side validation.

 With that in mind, the advantages of the ideas above are diminished.
 If clients must handle untrusted data in some circumstances, why not in all?
 "You can